petzmitev/java-multithreaded-chat-server/README.md

 ### Client 1

-The first client joins the chat and sends messages to all connected users.
+The first client joins the chat and communicates with other connected clients.

 ![Client 1](screenshots/client-1.png)

 ### Client 2

-The second client receives previous chat history and continues the conversation in real time.
+The second client receives the previous chat history and continues the conversation in real time.

 ![Client 2](screenshots/client-2.png)